aidantwoods/SecureHeaders/README.md

 $headers->csp('block-all-mixed-content', null, 'script', 'https://my.cdn.org');
 ```

 **However**, the `csp` function also supports mixing these ordered pairs with the array structure, and a string without a source at the end of the argument list will also be treated as a flag.
-You could, *in perhaps an abuse of notation*, use the following to set two CSP flags and the policy contained in the `$csp` array strucure.
+You could, *in perhaps an abuse of notation*, use the following to set two CSP flags and the policy contained in the `$csp` array structure.

 ```php
 $headers->csp('block-all-mixed-content', $csp, 'upgrade-insecure-requests');